rackerlabs/docs-developer-blog/_posts/2018-11-08-hyperion-smart-view-connections.md

 ### Create private connections

-Using private connections you can connect to Hyperion Essabse, Planning, HSF, OBIEE, reporting analysis, and HFM.
+By using private connections, you can connect to Hyperion Essbase, Planning, HSF, OBIEE, reporting analysis, and HFM.

 If you know the URL, you can create a private connection from a connection that